nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 - 3b.
-The Student already exits.
+The Student already exists.

     - 3b1.
 T_Assistant shows an error message.